 - In the Coordinated Data Access system (CDS) archive: this applies to all CORE and ADDitional (standard and emergency) datasets.
 Direct access to the archive or catalogue interface are implemented:

-Direct access to the Coordinated Data Access system online archive (CDS ODA) is implemented via FTPS protocol, using your Single Sing On (SSO) credentials (see Registration section for details); different FTP Client and access methods can be configured, as explained in this Data Download guidelines.
+Direct access to the Coordinated Data Access system online archive (CDS ODA) is implemented via FTPS protocol, using your Single Sing On (SSO) credentials (see Registration section for details); different FTP Client and access methods can be configured, as explained in the Data Download guidelines.
 When logging in the CDS ODA with your SSO account you will obtain access to all the datasets you have subscribed to in your Copernicus User's Personal Area (see Subscription to Datasets section).

 On line catalogue